-The standard reduces the exemption from the initial recognition of deferred taxes established in IAS 12, clarifying that deferred taxes on rights of use and lease liabilities must be recognized.
-This standard will be effective from January 1, 2023.
+The standard reduces the exemption in the initial recognition of deferred taxes established in IAS 12, clarifying that there shall be recognized the deferred taxes on rights of use and liabilities for lease.
+This standard shall become effective on January 1, 2023.